Matt Little

-Matthew Martin Little is an American politician and a former member of the Minnesota Senate.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 58 in the southern Twin Cities metropolitan area.
+Matthew Martin Little (born November 24, 1984) is an American attorney and politician and a former member of the Minnesota Senate.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represented District 58 in the southern Twin Cities metropolitan area from 2017 to 2021.
+Little is the DFL nominee for the United States House of Representatives in Minnesota's 2nd congressional district in 2026.
+He received the party endorsement for the seat in May 2026 and won the DFL primary on August 11.

+Biography

-Early life, education, and career
+Early life and education

-Little graduated from Rosemount High School in 2003.
-He graduated with a bachelor's degree in political science from University of Minnesota Morris in 2007.
+Matt Little was born and raised in Lakeville, Minnesota, graduating from Rosemount High School in 2003 before earning a bachelor's degree in political science from the University of Minnesota Morris in 2007.

-He worked as a regional field coordinator for the National Association of Letter Carriers in Washington, D.C. for two years and spent one year teaching English in Chile before attending the University of Minnesota Law School.
-In 2014, he earned his juris doctor, graduating magna cum laude.
+Little worked as a regional field coordinator for the National Association of Letter Carriers in Washington, D.C., for two years and spent a year teaching English in Chile before attending the University of Minnesota Law School.
+In 2014, he earned his Juris Doctor, graduating magna cum laude.

+Early political career and attorney practice

 In 2010, Little was elected to the Lakeville City Council.
-In 2012, at the age of 27, Little became the youngest person in Lakeville's history to be elected mayor.
+In 2012, at age 27, he became the youngest person to be elected mayor of Lakeville.
+He served as mayor until 2016, when he was elected to the state Senate.

-Little works as an attorney at his firm, Little Law, in Lakeville, which focuses on medical malpractice and personal injury law.
+Little works as an attorney at his Lakeville firm, Little Law, which focuses on medical malpractice and personal injury law.
+The Minnesota Star Tribune reported in 2025 that his practice represented seniors and people with disabilities as well as people who had been injured through negligence or abuse.